0xPolygonMiden/miden-base/README.md

 make test
 ```

 Some of the functions in this project are computationally intensive and may take a significant amount of time to compile and complete during testing.
 To ensure optimal results we use the `make test` command.
 It enables the running of tests in release mode and using specific configurations replicates the test conditions of the development mode and verifies all debug assertions.
-For more information refer to the [Makefile.toml](Makefile.toml) for the specific commands and configurations that have been chosen.

 ## License